Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 Day 2

-1:30 pm leave Ephesus and head to Marmaris (3 hours) – Enjoy the incredible views of the beaches in Marmaris.
-Stretch your legs and have a nice Turkish coffee.
+1:30 pm leave Ephesus and head to Marmaris (3 hours) – Enjoy the incredible coastal views around Marmaris.
+I had a friend who lived there for a while, and the photos always looked unreal.
+Stretch your legs and stop for a Turkish coffee before continuing on to Fethiye.

 5:30 pm leave Marmaris and head to Fethiye (2 hours) – Enjoy dinner and a good night’s sleep before exploring the city!